chengengliu/COMP30020-Project2/README.md

 ## self_test.sh usage:
     bash test_all.sh -- for all test cases in the dir or bash test_all.sh "2 3a 4" -- for some of them
+## Purpose of the project and main Algorithm:
     % This is the program for Fillin Puzzles.
     % The program tries to solve a Fillin Puzzle.
     % A Fillin Puzzle is to provide a puzzle and a list of words, which